sazeduzzaman/Sazeduzzaman/README.md

 ## 💻👦 About Me

-I’m a passionate web developer specializing in frontend development with PHP, Laravel, CodeIgniter, React, and Next.js.
+I’m a passionate web developer specializing in frontend development with React, and Next.js also basic full stack with MERN & MENN, PHP, Laravel.
 I build scalable, responsive applications and thrive on solving complex problems to turn ideas into reality.

 - 🔭 Currently working at **NGen It**
 - 🌱 Constantly learning new technologies & tools